Udaipur in Monsoon Season: The Case for Visiting When Nobody Else Does

 Afternoon (rain likely):

 Hathi Pol bazaar for handicraft shopping.
-The covered market is dry and perfect for rainy afternoons.
+The covered market stays dry and perfect for rainy afternoons.
 Miniature paintings range from 500-50,000 INR.
-Haggle — start at 40-50% of asking price.
+Haggle — start at 40-50% of the asking price.

 Saheliyon Ki Bari (Garden of the Maidens, 30 INR entry).
 The fountains and rain fountains were literally designed for monsoon.
 The marble elephants look like they're dancing in the downpour.